The Wild Goose (Dayan) System

 It is important to know that this is not a static system, but rather a system that has continued to develop as it has passed from master to master for 1700 years.
 The result is that today it represents a profound store of knowledge with tremendous potential – particularly for healing.

-Our own lineage in the Dayan Arts® Group stems from Sifu Shane Lear.
+Our own lineage in the Dayan Arts® Group stems from several places, first is from Sifu Shane Lear.
 A long time student of the martial arts and energetic healing methods, Sifu Lear holds black belts in multiple martial arts and multiple certifications in massage and acupressure healing.
 He began studying with Grand Master Chen in 2009 and continues to travel to China on a regular basis as he expands his knowledge of the Wild Goose system.
 Sifu Lear has been tasked directly by Grand Master Chen to teach others about the Wild Goose system, with particular emphasis on North America.
 In June of 2015 Sifu Lear was inducted by Grand Master Chen as an "inner door" student.
-Shane Lear and David Deich are co-founders of our international organization, the Dayan Arts® Group.
+David Deich is a Master Instructor in the Dayan Arts® Group.
+Shane and David are co-founders of our international organization, the Dayan Arts® Group.
+David and Rose have both trained directly with Grand Master Chen in China and David was inducted as an "Inner Door" student with Grand Master Chen in April of 2019.